 Indiana University, Bloomington / Luddy School of Informatics, Computing, and Engineering

-We seek candidates prepared to contribute to our commitment to diversity and inclusion in higher education, especially those with experience in teaching or working with diverse student populations.
-Duties will include research, teaching multi-level courses both online and in person, participating in course design and assessment, and service to the School.
+We seek candidates prepared to contribute to our commitment to diversity and inclusion in higher education.
+The strongest candidates can demonstrate their experience in teaching or working with diverse student populations.

-Applications received by December 1, 2022 will be assured full consideration; however, the search will remain open until a suitable candidate is found.
-Interested candidates may review application requirements, find employment details and benefits, learn about IU and the Luddy School, and apply online at:
+Applications received before December 1, 2022 will be assured full consideration; however, the search will remain open until a suitable candidate is found.
+Candidates should review application requirements and apply online at:

 Indiana University is an equal employment and affirmative action employer and a provider of ADA services.
 All qualified applicants will receive consideration for employment based on individual qualifications.
 Indiana University prohibits discrimination based on age, ethnicity, color, race, religion, sex, sexual orientation, gender identity or expression, genetic information, marital status, national origin, disability status or protected veteran status.